hverlin/mise-vscode/README.md

 ### Known Issues
 - Workspaces with multiple folders are not yet supported.
 Only the first workspace folder is used.
+- This extension is not tested on Windows.

 ## Ecosystem